ic1ph/Ciph_suite.py/README.md

 Overview
-CIPH-SUITE is a high-performance, multi-language security framework designed for 2026's modern web defenses.
+CIPH-SUITE is a high-performance, multi-language security framework.
 By combining Python 3.12+ for deep analysis and Golang for raw speed, it bypasses advanced WAFs, Cloudflare challenges, and EDR systems.

 Key Modules
 1. Ciph-Scanner (Vulnerability Hunter)